Home / Latin America & Caribbean / Mexico / Oaxaca

 Local specialties

 Safety Tips: Vendors around the main square cater to tourists and maintain good standards.
-Ice cream vendors with covered displays offer safer products.
+Ice cream vendors with covered displays often indicate quality products.

 Jalatlaco Neighborhood